See our most Frequently Asked Questions below

 What is Booker?

-Booker is the UK's leading food wholesaler with 198 business centres and a national delivery network.
-It serves over 441,000 catering customers, 94,000 independent retailers and 641,000 small businesses.
+Booker Group is the UK's leading food and drink wholesaler with branches nationwide and a delivery network.
+It serves over 400,000 catering customers and 100,000 independent retailers.

-Download the Man Booker Prize booklet that showcases the 50-year history of both prizes.
+Download our booklet to find out more about the 50-year history of both prizes.